johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

         > Is the pump turning? (broken coupling between motor and pump?)
         > Is the oil too hot?
 (Blockage at relief or check valves?
 Are they stuck?)

-    5. Advanced Hydraulic Troubleshooting
+    5. Advanced Hydraulic Troubleshooting.
+Much applies to pneumatics as well

         1. Excessive noise?
             > Air in the system?
 Perhaps there is air in the system from having been run dry.
             > Cavitation Noise?
 Perhaps obstruction between tank and pump causing vacuum at pump input?

         2. Is the pump turning?
-            > Coupling between motor and pump is hot? (careful)
+            > Coupling between motor and pump hot? (careful)
-            > Probably broken or slipping on a bad spline so pump not turning.
+            > Probably broken coupling or slipping on a bad spline so pump not turning.
             > Why did the coupling fail?
 Pump hard to turn?
 Why?

         4. Is the pump pumping?